Taming-the-BEAST/Introduction-to-BEAST2/README.md

 >

-## The Model

-**XXX** Add information on the model here.
-Molecular clock dating etc. **XXX**

 ## Creating the Analysis File with BEAUti

-To run analyses with BEAST, one needs to prepare a configuration file in XML format that contains all the input information and setup of initial values and priors.
+To run analyses with BEAST, one needs to prepare a configuration file in XML format that contains everything BEAST2 needs to run an analysis.
+A BEAST2 XML file contains:

-**XXX**
-Data
+- The data (typically a sequence alignment)
-Model specification
+- The model specification
-Initial values and parameter constraints
+- Initial values and parameter constraints
-MCMC specifications
-**XXX**
+- Settings of the MCMC algorithm
+- Output options

 Even though it is possible to create such files by hand from scratch, it can be complicated and is not exactly straightforward.
 BEAUti is a user-friendly program designed to aid you in producing a valid setup file for BEAST.
 If necessary that file can later be edited by hand, but it is recommended to use BEAUti for generating the files at least for the initial round of analysis.